 Get the right mortgage advice

-When making your final decision, remember the purpose of letting out property is not solely to make money, you also have a responsibility to provide safe and secure housing to your tenants.
+When making your decision, remember the purpose of letting out property is not solely to make money - you also have a responsibility to provide safe and secure housing to your tenants.
 Our buy-to-let guide can help you prepare for the roles and responsibilities of being a landlord, so be sure to give it a read if this is something you’re seriously considering.